unik-name/wordpress-unikname/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.41 [10 April 2020] =
+[Bugfix] Sina Weibo share was not working
+[Bugfix] Facebook logo was missing in Facebook login icon in Social Account Linking section [Bugfix] New user notification email was not working when WooCommerce was inactive [Improvement] Some code in Google login library was generating PHP warning with PHP 7.4 [Improvement] PHP warning was being generated if PHP session had already been started in some other plugin/theme/code [Improvement] Facebook share popup window was fluctuating

 = 7.12.40 [15 March 2020] =
 [Bugfix] Facebook Messenger share icon was not working on mobile devices [Improvement] Facebook Messenger is now using the Facebook App ID saved for Facebook login in the social login options